 Day 5 – Hoi An / Travel to Hanoi

-If you have a later flight to Hanoi and you have already ventured the city enough, you can head outside the city for a couple additional activity options:
+If you have an evening flight to Hanoi and you have already ventured the city enough, you can head outside Hoi An for a couple additional activity options:

 About an hour or so outside the city is My Son.
 If you have already been to Angkor Wat then this might just be more of the same for you but it is a complex filled with numerous temples and structures that will be well worth the half day trip.

-Take a look at some Marble Mountain and Danang tours that may work best for you!
+Take a look at this Marble Mountain tour that may work for you!

-If you have some time feel free to explore the city, checking out restaurants, and browsing the markets.
+If you have some time feel free to explore the city, check out restaurants, and browse the markets.